• Skip to primary navigation

 Vander Ende-Onderdonk HouseRidgewood

-The oldest Dutch-American farmhouse in New York City.
-Its notable architectural features include heavy fieldstone walls, a wooden-shingle gambrel roof and large brick chimneys.
+Vander Ende-Onderdonk House is the oldest Dutch-American farmhouse in New York City.
+Its notable architectural features include heavy fieldstone walls, a wooden-shingle gambrel roof, and large brick chimneys.
 The interior is mainly exposed post-and-beam construction with wooden floors.
-On display inside the house are objects found during excavations conducted in the 1970s and 1980s as well as architectural and historical exhibits.
+On display inside the house are objects found during excavations conducted in the 1970s and 1980s and architectural and historical exhibits.
 The house was built by Paulus Vander Ende, a Dutch farmer, about 1709.
 The smaller wooden wing was erected much later.
 In the early 1800s, the house was purchased by the Onderdonk family.
-After the last Onderdonk moved out, successive owners used the house as a livery stable, speakeasy, office and, most recently, as a factory for parts for the Apollo space program.
+After the last Onderdonk moved out, successive owners used the house as a livery stable, speakeasy, office, and, most recently, as a factory for parts for the Apollo space program.

 Memorial Art GalleryRochester

-The Gallery's many programs, events and a permanent collection are described as the best-balanced collection in the state outside of metropolitan New York City.
-Come explore 5,000 years of world art, learn about current and upcoming lectures, events and temporary exhibitions, and experience our award-winning educational site,
+The Gallery's many programs and events and its permanent collection are described as the best-balanced collection in the state outside of metropolitan New York City.
+Explore 5,000 years of world art, learn about current and upcoming lectures, events, and temporary exhibitions.
+The gallery also has an award-winning educational site.

 Fort Stanwix National MonumentRome